cpsource/aud/README.md

   You can also run 'aud' from a script of some sort.
 It returns a 0 if it was a clean run, else *errors<<16 | 1) is returned.

   Note that any errors are logged in /var/log/auth.log.
+And, for some reason, RedHat linux 8 does not support AUTH_LOG so the logs don't show up until you patch the system.

 To Test